Tuesday, June 17, 2025 (timings are CET)

 3:15 PM | Coffee Break |

-3:55 PM | Scoring the EU’s track record on greening the economy After a tumultuous start to the year characterised in part by the controversy over the Commission’s omnibus initiative we now have a better idea of where the Commission/EU is heading with regard to sustainable finance.
-Time to take stock. |
+3:55 PM | Scoring the EU’s Track Record on Sustainable Finance After a tumultuous start to the year characterised in part by the controversy over the Commission’s omnibus initiative we now have a better idea of where the Commission/EU is heading with regard to sustainable finance.
+Time to take stock.
+Helena Viñes Fiestas - Chair, EU Platform on Sustainable Finance; Co-Chair, Task Force on Net Zero Policy and Commissioner, Spanish Financial Markets Authority, EU Platform on Sustainable Finance and Co-Chair, Task Force on Net Zero Policy and Commissioner, Spanish Financial Markets Authority Didier Millerot - Head of Unit, European Commission Henrik Munck - Senior Policy Advisor, Insurance & Pension Denmark Matthies Verstegen - Head of Brussels Office, Dutch Federation of Pension Funds |

 5:25 PM | Chair's Wrap Up and Awards Introduction |